intel-analytics/ipex-llm/python/friesian/example/two_tower/README.md

 * `driver_cores`: The number of cores to use for the driver.
 Default to be 4.
 * `driver_memory`: The amount of memory to allocate for the driver.
 Default to be 36g.
 * `data_dir`: The input data directory as well as output of embedding reindex tables.
-* `model_dir`: The output, including model for trained models and stats to stroage reindex dicts and min_max.pkl
+* `model_dir`: The output, including model for trained models and stats to store reindex dicts and min_max.pkl.